 Except as described in this Policy or at the time the information is provided, we do not otherwise disclose Donor-Related Information to any third parties, and we never sell, rent, lease or exchange personal information with other organizations.
 The identity of all who connect with us through our website, postal mail and email is kept confidential.
 The use of Donor-Related Information is limited to internal purposes, by authorized individuals, and to advance resource development efforts that require donor information, as noted above.

-We have established and implemented reasonable and appropriate physical, electronic and managerial procedures to safeguard and help prevent unauthorized access, maintain data security and ensure the proper use of Donor-Related Information.
+We have established and implemented reasonable and appropriate physical, technical and administrative safeguards to help prevent unauthorized access, maintain data security and ensure the proper use of Donor-Related Information.
 In particular, Fred Hutch secures the personally identifiable information provided on computer servers in a controlled, secure environment, protected from unauthorized access, use or disclosure.
 When payment information (such as a credit card number) is transmitted to other Web sites, it is protected through the use of encryption, such as the Secure Socket Layer (SSL) protocol.
 Moreover, credit card numbers are not retained by Fred Hutch once processed.

-Although we have implemented reasonable and appropriate measures to safeguard against unauthorized disclosures of Donor-Related Information, our security measures may not prevent all losses and we cannot ensure that information will never be disclosed in a manner that is inconsistent with this Policy.
-In the event of such security failures or disclosures in contravention of this Policy, Fred Hutch will provide notice in a timely manner.
+Although we have implemented reasonable and appropriate measures to safeguard against unauthorized disclosures of Donor-Related Information, our security measures may not prevent all losses and we cannot ensure that Donor-Related Information will never be disclosed in a manner that is inconsistent with this Policy.
+In the event security failures or disclosures contravene federal or state laws, Fred Hutch will follow all applicable federal and state notification requirements to make you aware of what happened.
 Fred Hutch is not responsible for any damages or liabilities.

 Unless otherwise requested by the donor, the names of all individual donors may be printed in Fred Hutch reports and other internal and external communications.
 Fred Hutch will not publish the exact amounts of a donor’s gift without the permission of the donor.